nylas/nylas-mail/examples/README.md

 ## Getting Started

 1. Each package is in its own folder.
-Simply copy the folder you want to try out to `$HOME/.nylas/packages` and restart N1.
+To try out a package, copy the folder into `$HOME/.nylas/packages`, run `apm install`, and restart N1.
-1. The entry point of each package is the `activate` method of `lib/main.cjsx`.
+2. The entry point of each package is the `activate` method of `lib/main.cjsx`.
 Most packages do nothing but register themselves with the `ComponentRegistry`
-1. Read the annotated source code of the package files.
+3. Read the annotated source code of the package files.